SAP-archive/teched2020-CX260/exercises/exercise-2/README.md

-# Exercise 2 - Implement Product Comparison Selector
+# Exercise 2 - Implement Product Comparison Selection

 In this exercise, you will implement a button that can be used to select a product for the comparison.
 The button will be added to the Product Detail Page (PDP).